Download Careers360 App

 • Both the plaintiff and the defendant have shown an equal lack of reasonable care, and the former cannot sue the latter for the same.

-In the case of, Butterfield v.
+In the case of Butterfield v.
 Forrester

-In this case, The defendant had no right to erect a pole across a Durby public highway.
+In this case, the defendant had no right to erect a pole across a Derby public highway.
 The plaintiff was riding in that direction at eight o'clock in the evening in August when dusk was approaching, but he could still see the barrier from a hundred yards away.
 Riding aggressively, he collided with the pole and fell with the horse.
 It was decided that because the plaintiff was also negligent, he could not sue for damages.

 Act of God or Vis Major